Introduction

 Understanding Male Pattern Baldness (MPB)

-MPB is primarily driven by genetics and the hormone dihydrotestosterone (DHT), which shrinks hair follicles over time, leading to thinning and eventual baldness.
-Other contributing factors include stress, diet, and scalp conditions.
+MPB is primarily driven by genetics and the hormone dihydrotestosterone (DHT), Male pattern baldness is often driven by dihydrotestosterone (DHT), which can gradually miniaturise hair follicles over time. which shrinks hair follicles over time, leading to thinning and eventual baldness.
+Other contributing factors include stress, diet, and scalp conditions. o understand the root reasons behind shedding (genetics, hormones, diet, stress, and hair habits), read our guide on top 5 causes of male hair loss and how to combat them.
 Hair loss typically follows a recognisable pattern known as the Norwood Scale, ranging from minor temple recession to extensive baldness.

 Top Hair Loss Treatments for Men